 their gender, sexual orientation, race, ethnicity, religion, ability, economic status, veteran status or marital status; to train staff members to be professionals in reporting, editing and managing a news organization while simultaneously maintaining an enjoyable work environment.

-Founded as a monthly publication called the Delaware College Review, the paper now publishes an issue each Tuesday during the academic year.
+Founded as a monthly publication called the Delaware College Review, the paper now publishes an issue three to four times per semester.
 In addition, it provides daily updates and multimedia content through udreview.com.

 The print edition of The Review is distributed for free on campus and around the city of Newark.